 Inspired by the meritocratic ideal, many people these days are committed to a view of how the hierarchies of money and status in our world should be organized.
 We think that jobs should go not to people who have connections or pedigree but to those best qualified for them, regardless of their background.
 Occasionally, we’ll allow for exceptions—for positive discrimination, say, to help undo the effects of previous discrimination.
 But such exceptions are provisional: when the bigotries of sex, race, class, and caste are gone, the exceptions will cease to be warranted.
 We’ve rejected the old class society.
 In moving toward the meritocratic ideal, we have imagined that we have retired the old encrustations of inherited hierarchies.
 As Michael Young knew, that’s not the real story.

 Young hated the term “welfare state”—he said that it smelled of carbolic—but before he turned thirty he’d helped create one.
 As the director of the British Labour Party’s research office, he drafted large parts of the manifesto on which the party won the 1945 election.
 The manifesto, “Let Us Face the Future,” called for “the establishment of the Socialist Commonwealth of Great Britain—free, democratic, efficient, progressive, public-spirited, its material resources organised in the service of the British people.”
-Soon the party, as it promised, raised the school-leaving age to sixteen, increased adult education, improved public housing, made public secondary school education free, created a national health service, and provided social security for all.
+Soon the party, as it promised, raised the school-leaving age to fifteen, increased adult education, improved public housing, made public secondary school education free, created a national health service, and provided social security for all.

 As a result, the lives of the English working class were beginning to change radically for the better.
 Unions and labor laws reduced the hours worked by manual laborers, increasing their possibilities of leisure.
 Rising incomes made it possible for them to buy televisions and refrigerators.
 And changes, partly driven by new estate taxes, were going on at the top of the income hierarchy, too.
 In 1949, the Labour chancellor of the exchequer, Stafford Cripps, introduced a tax that rose to 80 percent on estates of £1 million and above, or about £32 million in contemporary inflation-adjusted terms.
 (Disclosure: I’m a grandson of his.)
 For a couple of generations afterward, these efforts at social reform both protected members of the working classes and allowed more of their children to make the move up the hierarchy of occupations and of income, and so, to some degree, of status.
 Young was acutely conscious of these accomplishments; he was acutely conscious, too, of their limitations.